Job Opening:

 Job Description:

-The Absaroka-Beartooth Wilderness Foundation (ABWF) is seeking two (2) Wilderness Steward Interns for summer 2021.
-Each steward will work with U.S. Forest Service trail crews and ABWF staff and volunteers in the Custer-Gallatin National Forest’s Absaroka-Beartooth Wilderness.
-One position will be stationed in the Gardiner Ranger District in Gardiner, Montana; the other will be stationed in the Beartooth Ranger District in Red Lodge, Montana.
-Both will include backcountry hitches as long as 9 days at a time, requiring hikes with heavy packs as much as 12+ miles a day.
+The Absaroka-Beartooth Wilderness Foundation (ABWF) is seeking three (3) Wilderness Steward Interns for summer 2025.
+Each steward will work with U.S. Forest Service trail crews or ABWF staff and volunteers in the Custer-Gallatin National Forest’s Absaroka-Beartooth Wilderness.
+One position will be working with ABWF staff and volunteers around the Wilderness area while the others will be stationed in either the Beartooth, Yellowstone or Gardiner Ranger Districts.
+The work will include backcountry hitches as long as 8 days at a time, requiring hikes with heavy packs as much as 12+ miles a day.
 Qualified candidates will (a) come with strong backcountry experience, (b) be able to do hard work for long days in rugged conditions, (c) be self-sufficient and comfortable living in a remote environment, (d) have strong communication skills, both for visitor outreach and for working with team members and supervisors, and (e) be a cheerful and positive coworker and representative of the USFS and ABWF to wilderness visitors, volunteers, and partners.
-The 16-week seasonal positions run from May 15-September 15, 2021.
+The 16-week seasonal positions run from approximately May 15-September 15.

 Work Duties: